What is a Surplus Lines Broker Bond?

 Surplus Lines Broker Bond Cost

 Your surplus lines broker bond’s cost is a small percentage of the total amount of your bond, as determined by your state’s legislation.
-Amounts for these bonds vary between $10,000 in Maryland, and $50,000 in Alabama or Florida.
+Amounts for these bonds vary between $10,000 in Maryland, and $50,000 in Arkansas, Alabama or Florida.

 How high or low that percentage is depends on your financial status as an applicant.
 Personal credit has the greatest influence on your rate, but other factors, such as your financial statements and liquidity, are also important.
 Typically, the higher your credit– the lower your surety bond cost.